system-zero/system-zero/data/docs/la.md

   println (fibo_recursive (12)) # => 144
   # however the stack can be easily exhausted with some thousands of calls.
   # In the standard own interface, the compiler performs a tail call optimization
-  # if explicitly call itself as `self`.
-However the return statement should be
+  # if the function explicitly recall itself as `self`.
+However the return statement
-  # a tail call, e.g., the last one in the scope.
+  # should be in a tail call, e.g., the last one in the scope.

-  # In the above case it's not a tail call though, so hypothetically can overflow.
+  # In the above case it's not a tail call though, so it can overflow.
   # But the first form it is a tail call, and so the return statement it could be
   # written as:
   #   return self (n - 1, b, a + b)